0x4248/notebook/content/01 Areas/Computers/Computer Science/8 Boolean algebra/41/De Morgans Law.md

 lang:
   - en
 properties-ver: "1.1"
+stub: true
 ---
 # De Morgans Law

 ***
+>[!warning]+ Stub
+> This page "De Morgans Law" is a stub and is missing content.
+Check back later for more content.
+>
+> *Date added: 2025-09-16*
+>
+> *Note:* This isnt a complete page, just a random set of notes I made.
+I might make it a proper note layer or just delete this page.

 NOT A AND NOT B = NOT (A OR B)

 | A   | B   | NOT A | NOT B | A OR B | NOT (A OR B) | NOT A AND NOT B |